Appendix A: Promoting Quality in the Practice of Travel Medicine

 - Education for disease prevention and health maintenance, including access to medical care overseas

 Founded in 1991, ISTM (www.istm.org) is the preeminent multinational organization dealing exclusively with travel medicine.
-ISTM has more than 2,500 members worldwide, slightly fewer than half of whom are located in the United States.
+ISTM has about 3,000 members worldwide, slightly fewer than half of whom are located in the United States.

 ISTM activities include the following: